onbloc/gnoland-tutorials/docs/cli/gnofaucet.md

 ## Run `gnofaucet` Commands

-Enable the faucet using the following command.&#x20;
+Enable the faucet using the following command.

 ```bash
 $ gnofaucet serve